Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 Juni 2026 17.54.15 UTC
+- WIB: Jumat, 19 Juni 2026 21.17.44 UTC
-- WITA: Jumat, 19 Juni 2026 18.54.15 UTC
+- WITA: Jumat, 19 Juni 2026 22.17.44 UTC
-- WIT: Jumat, 19 Juni 2026 19.54.15 UTC
+- WIT: Jumat, 19 Juni 2026 23.17.44 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: technology
+Kategori: friendship